Quickstart: Streaming Vivid Mosaic Basemaps

 CQL is a query language that is supported by the OGC WMS service.
 You can add CQL filters to a WMS request to filter by metadata associated with basemaps imagery.
 A CQL filter can be made up of a single clause or multiple clauses.

-Use a cql filter to query for Vivid Standard 30 cm basemaps. .
-To specify the Vivid Standard 30 cm HD product, your cql filter will look like this:
+Use a cql filter to query for Vivid Mosaic 30 cm basemaps. .
+To specify the Vivid Mosaic 30 cm product, your cql filter will look like this:

 cql_filter=productName='Vivid_Standard_30'